ChristopherA/Lists-of-High-Signal-Low-Noise-Links/README.md

 * [#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19](./%23LocationPrivacy%20%23ContractTracing%20%23PublicHealthVsPrivacy%20%23COVID19.md)
 * [#Verifiable Claims #Immunity Credentials](./%23VerifiableClaims%20%23ImmunityCredentials.md)

+## Copyright & License

+Unless otherwise noted (either in this /README.md or in a file's header comments) the contents of this repository are Copyright ©2020 by Christopher Allen, and are licensed under [spdx:Creative Commons Attribution Share Alike 4.0 International (CC-BY-SA-4.)](https://spdx.org/licenses/CC-BY-SA-4.0.html).

+I do not make any claims to the copyright of links or list of links of themselves, only to my expression, organization, and annotations on them.
+However, if you use these significantly for your own work, I'd appreciate the attribution and link to my original list and that you would share your own annotated list under a similar license.

 ## Status & Versioning

 These lists are mostly for myself, my professional clients, and my [GitHub Sponsors](https://github.com/sponsors/ChrisotpherA), as I've not found any bookmarking tool that quite does what I want.
 The content of these lists can change every day, and different sections will get more focus and attention, and thus evolve or even need major refactoring over time.